David Pincus, Ph.D.

 Research Interests

-My research program is focused on applying models and methods from complexity theory to improve the understanding of psychological resilience and psychotherapy process.
+My research program focuses on applying models and methods from complexity theory to improve the understanding of psychological resilience and psychotherapy process.
 My empirical studies have focused on identifying and understanding the function of fractal patterns that underlie interpersonal processes, personality, and behavior.
 My current and ongoing empirical work is focused on applying similar models and methods to understanding emotional dynamics, interpersonal conflict, self-esteem, coping dynamics, and the dynamics of embodied cognition.
-My long-term goal is to apply each of these results to better understand the processes of psychological healing.
+My long-term goal is to apply each of these results to better understand the complementary processes structural integrity and flexibility that may underly psychological healing.